0xGizmolab/DiscordBot-Flash/README.md

 ## IMPORTANT:

-## THIS GUIDE IS NOT UP-T0 DATE FOR V13 AND DASHBOARD!
+## THIS GUIDE IS NOT UP-TO DATE FOR V13 AND DASHBOARD!
 ## New Guide Soon!

-The master branch is in development!
+## The master branch is in development!
 Check The V12 Branch for the discord.js v12 code

 <h3 align="center">FLASH</h3>
   <p align="center">